bpda-research-division/neighborhood-change/ABOUT.md

 For some topics, it may only make sense to have one indicator, but for other topics, particularly ones with a larger number of categories, it may be possible and desirable to add a larger number of indicators.

+Below are lists of the required and optional parameters for topics and indicators.

 ### Topic parameters

 | parameter | required? | description | example value(s) |